 Make sure you are prepared for the day of skiing ahead of you to ensure that you stay warm during the day.
 There are many important factors to consider before going out skiing and the following that you should consider:

 - Know your body.
 Are you a typically hot-blooded person?
 Or do you get cold very easily?
-By knowing your body’s natural reactions, it can be helpful when deciding how to prepare yourself for a day outside in the cold snow.
+Knowing your body’s natural reactions, it can be helpful when deciding how to prepare yourself for a day outside in the cold snow.
 It can also help you determine if you need to wear that extra layer of clothing or not.

 - Know the conditions when hitting the slopes in Killington Vt.
 Is it going to be a sunny day where you may need to bring sunscreen?
 Are you going to be on the slopes in chilly cold weather conditions where you need a heavy-duty ski jacket?
 These are important questions to ask yourself before you go skiing/snowboarding.